Best Ways to Clean & Sanitize Silver Nipple Shields

 Look, we're all learning here, and I've made my share of mistakes.
 Here are some big no-nos I discovered while figuring out how to wash silver nipple shields:

-Don't use harsh chemicals or silver polish
+- Don't use harsh chemicals or standard silver polish.

-Don't let them soak for hours in water
+- Don't let them soak for hours in water.

 When Things Go Wrong